olysenko1/University-Paris-1/README.md

 ## Blockchain
 Done in Python environment as a part of Technology of Blockchain class.
 Setting up of a simple blockhain and testing.

+## Sentiment analysis
+Done in Python as a part of Applied Data science class.
+Scrapping tweets from stocktwits and applying different methods to perform sentiment analysis on them.